Nanoscale Modeling and Simulations

-This course provides a theoretical foundation for and hands-on introduction to several widely used methods for studying the properties of materials and structures, in particular at the nanoscale and mesoscale.
-The majority of the time is spent on first-principles approaches (Hartree-Fock, Configuration Interaction, Møller–Plesset Perturbation Theory) and the Density Functional Theory, which are derived and discussed in great detail.
+This course provides an extensive theoretical foundation for and hands-on introduction to several key methods for studying the properties of materials and devices, in particular at the nanoscale and mesoscale.
+The majority of the time is spent on quantum-mechanical methods: the first-principles approaches (starting from the Hartree-Fock theory and building up to Configuration Interaction and the Møller–Plesset Perturbation Theory) and the Density Functional Theory, which are derived and discussed in detail.
 Semi-empirical methods such as Tight Binding and Molecular Dynamics are also covered, as well as strategies for modelling material properties (electronic, mechanical, optical, etc.).
-Activities include implementing some of the above theories in the language of one’s choice, as well as using established software packages (Gaussian, SIESTA, VASP, LAMMPS, etc.).
-Each student also works on a project of their choice using the methods and tools learned.
+Practical activities include implementing some of the above theories in computer code, in addition to using established software (Gaussian, ABINIT, SIESTA, LAMMPS, etc.).
+Students also work on projects of their choice using the methods discussed.

 3 credits